Acute lymphoblastic leukaemia is an aggressive condition that develops quickly, so treatment usually begins a few days after diagnosis.

 - maintenance – the final stage involves taking regular doses of chemotherapy tablets to prevent the leukaemia returning

-The induction stage of treatment is carried out in hospital or in a specialist centre.
-This is because you will probably need to have regular blood transfusions as it's likely that your blood will not contain enough healthy blood cells.
+The induction stage of treatment is carried out in hospital or a specialist centre.
+This is because you'll probably need regular blood transfusions as your blood won't contain enough healthy blood cells.

-You will also be vulnerable to infection, so it is important that you are in a sterile environment where your health can be carefully monitored and any infection that you have can be promptly treated.
-You may also be prescribed antibiotics to help prevent further infection.
+You'll also be vulnerable to infection, so it's important you're in a sterile environment where your health can be carefully monitored and any infection that develops can be treated quickly.
+Antibiotics may also be prescribed to help prevent further infection.

-You will be given chemotherapy to kill the leukaemia cells in your bone marrow.
-Although some medications may be given as pills, you will need more than one medication given as an injection.
-To make things easier and avoid repeated injections, they can all be given via one flexible tube into a vein in your chest (called a central line).
+You'll have chemotherapy to kill the leukaemia cells in your bone marrow.
+Although some medications may be given as pills, you'll need more than one medication given as an injection.
+To make things easier and avoid repeated injections, they can all be given through a flexible tube (a 'central line') that goes into a vein in your chest.

-Some chemotherapy medication may also be directly administered into your cerebrospinal fluid to kill any leukaemia cells that may have spread to your nervous system.
-This is given using a needle that is placed into your spine, in a similar way to a lumbar puncture.
+Some chemotherapy medication may also be directly administered into your cerebrospinal fluid to kill any leukaemia cells that may have spread to your nervous system and brain.
+The type of chemotherapy medication used is called methotrexate and it's given as an injection into your spine, in a similar way to a lumbar puncture.

 The side effects should resolve once treatment has finished.
 Your hair will usually take between three to six months to grow back.